ArtIntoScience/artintoscience.github.io/content/posts/hello.md

 [Get your tickets here!](https://www.zeffy.com/en-US/ticketing/e6b8943c-d7e1-417d-8335-b3f44d6b1f8a)

-ACoD is registration is only $50 but space is limited.
+ACoD registration is only $50 but space is limited.
 Sign up to secure your spot!